UndeadZed/SQlite-GUI/README.md

 The motivation behind this initiative stemmed from the need to create an easy way to make databases without writing the queries yourself which can be repetitive and time consuming in some cases.

 ## Requirements
-The requirements are that you have python 3.9 or higher installed and install all the libraries listed in the requirements.txt file.
+The requirements are that you have python 3.9 or higher installed and install all the libraries listed in the requirements.txt file

-## How it Works
+## How it Works:

+first you need to write the following commands in the terminal

+` streamlit run app.py `

 ### there are basically 4 pages in this app which are all linked to database creation and managemnt